joamiran/Severity-Impact-Calculator/README.md

-# Final SEV Escalation App
+# SEV Escalation App
-Cleaned summary format, no syntax errors, includes logging and customer impact.
+Now includes ability to add and use custom sites dynamically.